-Having participated in two church plants as a planter, and now working with church planters on a regular basis in a coaching capacity, I know firsthand the fears associated with planting a church.
+Having participated in two church plants as a planter, and now working with church planters on a regular basis in a coaching capacity, I know firsthand about church planting fears.
 It’s a leap of faith, and one God is calling many to these days.

 My theory here is that recognizing the fears and realizing their legitimacy is part of guarding our hearts against them.
 The fact remains that for a church plant to be successful, at least in Kingdom terms, God must provide His grace, even in the face of church planting fears.

 It also doesn’t mean you won’t have to wait to make major purchases or there won’t be times you have to wait until “Sunday’s offering” to get paid.
 Our paycheck was delayed several times the first couple of years so other bills and other staff could be paid, but we were never hungry.